John Bolton to Newsmax: Peace Talks Won't Lead to Ukraine Compromise

-It's "very unlikely" that a compromise will come from the third round of peace talks that would stop Russia's attack on Ukraine because Russian President Vladimir Putin hasn't achieved his objectives — "even though we don't know what they are" — that led to the invasion, former ambassador and national security adviser John Bolton said Monday on Newsmax.
+It is "very unlikely" a compromise will come from the third round of peace talks that would stop Russia's attack on Ukraine because Russian President Vladimir Putin has not achieved his objectives — "even though we don't know what they are" — that led to the invasion, former ambassador and National Security Adviser John Bolton said Monday on Newsmax.

-Further, Bolton said on Newsmax's "National Report," the credibility of Russia's military has been called into question because Russia has "made a lot of mistakes in this war, strategically, tactically, operationally," and that means Putin will double down on his efforts.
+Further, Bolton told "National Report," the credibility of Russia's military has been called into question because Russia has "made a lot of mistakes in this war, strategically, tactically, operationally," and that means Putin will double down on his efforts.

 "I don't see negotiations in the near term, other than perhaps these humanitarian corridors by which civilians might get away from the conflict," said Bolton.